jimenezjose/Deciphering_Tool/README.md

 Assumming that the project is downloaded on your home directory.
 On your terminal change to the Deciphering_Tool directory ("cd ~/Deciphering_Tool") and enter the command "make". "make"  executes the first target in the makefile if all dependencies are up to date.

+## How to Run the Program

+After you have successfully compiled, a file named "Decipher" will be created (this is the executable file).
+To run the program, enter the command "./Decipher".